 Welcome to Catholic Education Cairns!

-Today there are 30 schools, with a primary school planned for Kewarra Bh to open in approximately 2025.
-All, except the dual campus Our Lady of the Sacred Heart School, Waibeni (Thursday Island) and Kiriri (Hammond Island), Holy Spirit College Cooktown campus and St Joseph’s Parish School, Weipa, are within a two hour drive of Cairns.
+Today there are 30 schools, with a primary school planned for Kewarra Beach to open in approximately 2025.
+All, except the dual campus Our Lady of the Sacred Heart School, Waibeni (Thursday Island) and Kiriri (Hammond Island), Holy Spirit College Cooktown campus and St Joseph’s Parish School, Weipa, are within a two-hour drive of Cairns.
 Student enrolments across the Diocese number 11,700 students and schools are staffed by a combined total of over 1,800 dedicated teachers, school officers, admin support and grounds and maintenance staff.